-How much business are you missing out on by not following up your prospects?
+How much business are you missing out on by not using the Best sales funnel builder or by not following up your potential prospects?
 If you don’t track it I propose that it’s quite a lot!

-If you don’t follow up on leads with a robust system your are sure to be wasting a large part of your marketing spend, this means you’re wasting money and working too many hours to catch up – so this blog post could save you a great deal of money and time – wow – better read on then!
+Recently while reading about B2C CRM software on the Salesforce site, I found that if you don’t follow up on leads with a robust system you are sure to be wasting a large part of your marketing spend, this means you’re wasting money and working too many hours to catch up – so this blog post could save you a great deal of money and time – wow – better read on then!

 Following up on leads is obvious really, but so many people fail to do it so I’d like to give you a little idea for how to do this that’s really simple that you can start today:

 1. Create a ‘prospect form’ in a word processor

 - When you will follow them up again